thebestexotic98/dht11/README.md

 Figure 1: Timing Diagram of the DHT11.
+Link: https://imgur.com/a/Hi1zDhX